 Antonio Gaudi‘s designs hardly had any straight lines, just like the roof of Haniffa.
 Most sources I read didn’t mention this, except for an article by Tata Steel.
 However, the main structure is oblong with Islamic motifs, making this building a very mish-mash fusion style.

 Stop by one of the many food areas to eat and rest.
-Join me on this Balestier Tour with magic, puzzles and games with Monster Day Tour.
+Join me on this Balestier Tour with magic, puzzles and games.
 I guarantee that extended families and everyone of all ages will enjoy this fun tour like never before.

 If you like this article of Rediscovering Singapore, please drop a comment, share or give me a rating.